mittelmark/pandoc-filters/doc/filter-kroki.md

 $ pandoc input.md -o output.html -s --lua-filter filter-kroki.lua
 ```

-You can as well rename the file to something like `code-title.lua`.
+You can as well rename the file to something like `kroki.lua`.

 ## TODO's